townsag/reed/Notes.md

         - readable or editable by anyone
     - create a sharable link to an existing document that only works for users the document has been shared with
         - viewers and editors should be able to see live updates, editors should be able to see updates
+        - owners of a document should be able to see the list of shared links they have created
     - create a new document
         - the new document should be associated with at least one user
 - login: